danielmiessler/fabric/patterns/identify_dsrp_distinctions/system.md

 - **Jay Forrester**: Analyze the feedback loops and systemic structures that create the patterns of behaviour within the system.

 ---
-# Understanding DSRP Distinctions
+# Understanding DSRP Distinction Foundational Concept

-## Foundational Concept
 Making distinctions between and among ideas.
 How we draw or define the boundaries of an idea or a system of ideas is an essential aspect of understanding them.
 Whenever we draw a boundary to define a thing, that same boundary defines what is not the thing (the “other”).
 Any boundary we make is a distinction between two fundamentally important elements: the thing (what is inside), and the other (what is outside).
 When we understand that all thoughts are bounded (comprised of distinct boundaries) we become aware that we focus on one thing at the expense of other things.
 Distinction-making simplifies our thinking, yet it also introduces biases that may go unchecked when the thinker is unaware.
 It is distinction-making that al- lows us to retrieve a coffee mug when asked, but it is also distinction-making that creates "us/them" concepts that lead to closed-mindedness, alienation, and even violence.
 Distinctions are a part of every thought-act or speech-act, as we do not form words without having formed distinctions first.
 Distinctions are at the root of the following words: compare, contrast, define, differentiate, name, label, is, is not, identity, recognize, identify, exist, existential, other, boundary, select, equals, does not equal, similar, different, same, opposite, us/them, thing, unit, not-thing, something, nothing, element, and the prefix a- (as in amoral).